10K naloxone requests filled by PA mail-in program - NewsBreak

 In partnership with the Wolf administration, Prevention Point Pittsburg, and NEXT Distro for Pennsylvania, the program allows residents to request and receive naloxone for free in the mail.

-To qualify for the program, applicants must provide their mailing information, create an account on Train PA and watch a short training video, and answer confidential questions.Pennsylvanians encouraged to shop locally this harvest season
+To qualify for the program, applicants must provide their mailing information, create an account on Train PA and watch a short training video, and answer confidential questions.Back-to-school vaccine clinics being held in multiple areas

 The program began in 2020, and since then, almost 36,000 doses of naloxone have been given to residents across all the counties in the Commonwealth.